UC-Davis-molecular-computing/scadnano/README.md

 When there is at least one scaffold, all non-scaffold strands are called *staples*.
 The general idea behind DNA origami is that every staple strand binds only to a scaffold, never to another staple.
 Neither does any scaffold bind to another scaffold or itself.
-However, neither of these conventions is enforced by scadnano.
+However, neither of these conventions is enforced by scadnano, and there are legitimate reasons to want non-scaffold strands to bind to each other (e.g., for DNA [walkers](https://www.ncbi.nlm.nih.gov/pubmed/20463734) or [circuits](https://www.nature.com/articles/nnano.2017.127) on the surface of an origami).
-See the [(very readable) original paper](https://www.nature.com/articles/nature04586) for more details about how to design DNA origami.
+See the [original paper](https://www.nature.com/articles/nature04586) for more detailed instructions for designing DNA origami.

 A strand can have an optional DNA sequence.
 Of course, since the whole point of this software is to help design DNA structures, at some point a DNA sequence should be assigned to some of the strands.